renatoam/api-soccer/README.md

 > API designed for consuming by front-end students.

-The API is for registering soccer clubs, its stats, basic information and trophies.
-So the domain consists in an user to register information about the clubs and the clubs themselves.
+This API is for register and retrieve information about soccer clubs, their stats, basic information and trophies.

-The use cases are actually a simple CRUD and Auth operations.

-## Start project
+## Start project in development mode

 Just run:

-`yarn start`
+`yarn server`